KARKAVELRAJA/SMART-ATTENDANCE-SYSTEM/README.md

 ### FILES

-- Attendance.csv  - is the csv file that contain the attendance
+- Attendance.csv  - is the csv file that contains the attendance